 We typically don’t choose an area based on depth, but based on the best conditions.

-Realistically, below -25 meters in Victoria is non-existent / or not readily diveable
+Realistically, below -25 meters in Victoria is non-existent / or not readily diveable from shore (you can get down to about -30mr in some lakes from shore though).

 Instructor: Chris Simmonds